 Animal Kingdom Parade Route & Best Places to Watch

-Similar to watching the motorcades at Disney’s Hollywood Studios, getting a good view of the character flotillas and river cruises at Animal Kingdom Theme Park usually isn’t all that difficult.
-With the park sporting no less than six character cruises, this is especially the case at Animal Kingdom.
+Getting a good view of the character flotillas and river cruises at Animal Kingdom Theme Park usually isn’t all that difficult.
+With the park sporting no less than four character cruises, this is especially the case at Animal Kingdom.

 Guests can easily enjoy the boats from one of the several bridges over Discovery River as they float by below.
 Or, for a slightly closer viewpoint, head over to Flame Tree Barbecue.
 Not only does the quick-service restaurant tout a few riverfront dining pavilions, but Expedition Everest soaring above the lagoon makes for an undeniably atmospheric backdrop.

 Well, parade fanatics, that concludes our guide to this quintessential character-spotting experience at The Most Magical Place on Earth.
-Do you like watching Disney World parades?
+Do you like watching parades at Disney World?
 Which one is your favorite?
 Let us know in the comments!
 Then, find out how to save some cash with our Walt Disney World discount tickets.